From Tom Watkins

-“Someone knows who did this,” said Rick DesLauriers, the special agent in charge of the FBI’s Boston office said.
-“The community will play a crucial role in this investigation.”
+“Someone knows who did this,” said Rick DesLauriers, the special agent in charge of the FBI’s Boston office said prior to the arrest.
+“Cooperation from the community will play a crucial role in this investigation.”

 Medical personnel treating the wounded found evidence suggesting the bombmaker or bombmakers sought to maximize the suffering.

 Dr. George Velmahos, head of trauma care at Massachusetts General Hospital, said his team found metal pellets and nails inside patients’ bodies.

 “They are numerous.
 There are people who have 10, 20, 30, 40 of them in their body, or more,” Velmahos said.